ijsto/keystone-plugins/docs/docs/intro.md

 Check out the Getting Started for installation and usage.

-:::warning
+:::caution Please note

-Please note: this documentation is currently in its very infancy.
+This documentation is very new and some parts may be missing.
+We welcome your feedback, requests, or contributions.

-For updates follow [@scottagirs](https://twitter.com/scottagirs), [Josh Calder](https://twitter.com/OpenSaasAU) or [@ijsto](https://twitter.com/ijstodev) on Twitter.
+For updates follow [@scottagirs](https://ijs.to/@scottagirs), [Josh Calder](https://twitter.com/OpenSaasAU) or [@ijsto](https://twitter.com/ijstodev) on Twitter.

 :::